isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-publishers-emea.md

+---
+title: On Demand Premium Inventory Publishers in Europe, the Middle East, and Africa
+description: On Demand Premium Inventory Publishers in Europe, the Middle East, and Africa
+---
-# On Demand Premium Inventory Publishers in Europe, the Middle East, and Africa {#on-demand-inventory-publishers-emea}
+# On Demand Premium Inventory Publishers in Europe, the Middle East, and Africa

 <!-- get from Amanda Cabrera <acabrera@adobe.com> -->